5G – New era of the internet

 The result is an improved user experience with faster downloads, fewer dropped connections, and less buffering when streaming video or audio content.

-In addition to providing faster connection speeds, 5G also offers greater reliability thanks to its ability to connect multiple devices simultaneously without interrupting service to other users on the same network.
+In addition to providing faster connection speeds, 5G also offers greater reliability thanks to its ability to connect multiple devices simultaneously without interrupting service for other users on the same network.

 This makes it ideal for applications such as connected home systems or autonomous vehicles that require reliable connections to function properly.

-Lastly, the implementation of 5G will also pave the way for further development in many sectors, including smart cities, healthcare and manufacturing, enabling access to advanced technologies such as AI and IoT connectivity that were previously not possible due to their capabilities. high speed and low latency.
+Finally, the implementation of 5G will also pave the way for further development in many sectors, including smart cities, healthcare and manufacturing, enabling access to advanced technologies such as AI and IoT connectivity that were previously not possible due to its high-speed and low-latency capabilities.

 What is 5G?